sbvegan/technical-support-processes/strategy.md

 ## Version control

-Version control can also be applied to the process map to see how it evolves over time and to rollback when a bug in the system is introduced.
-We can try apply SemVer:
+Version control can also be applied to the process map to see how it evolves over time.
+This also eliminates the issue of people using out of date documentation/processes.
+The latest release will be the reference point and new releases can be rolled out at the end of each cycle/sprint.

-MAJOR.MINOR.PATCH

-MAJOR - increment when we make an incompatible change

-MINOR - increment when we add backwards-compatible functionality

-PATCH - increment when making backwards-compatible bug fixes

 ### Changelog